vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 ## Estimating the thresholds of the microbial clique and its association with the outcome

 Run the following function that finds the thresholds for relative abundances of `Taxa.1`, `Taxa.3`, and `Taxa.11`.
-Each Taxa's directionality is chosen based on its univariate association.
+Each Taxa's directionality is chosen based on its univariate association with the outcome.
 The following code _should only be used_ based on the output from the `clique.finder` function; otherwise, overfitting is possible.

 ```{}
 clique.tba <- function(clique.names, outcome, covariates, grid.quantile, min.prevalence,  data, family){